Adam Hollier: Early life and education

 Hollier is a graduate of Detroit Public Schools.
 He earned a Bachelor of Arts degree in labor relations from Cornell University, where he played safety on the football team and was a decathlete.
 Hollier enlisted in the United States Army and later served as a civil affairs officer in the United States Army Reserve.
 He earned a Master of Urban Planning from the University of Michigan.

-Hollier is of Black and Native American descent.
+Hollier is of Black and Native American descent, specifically from the Muscogee Nation.

 Career

 Hollier served as a volunteer firefighter before enlisting in the United States Army and graduating with distinction from officer candidate school, where he earned the commission of 2nd Lieutenant.
 Hollier currently serves as a captain paratrooper and team leader in the 412th Civil Affairs Battalion Airborne.
 Prior to joining the Senate, Hollier served as director of government affairs for the Michigan Fitness Foundation.
 He began his career in public service in roles as a staffer in the state legislature and with local officials in the city of Detroit, where his efforts were instrumental in developing policies that protected seniors and facilitated the installation of 64,000 new lights to make neighborhoods safe.

+In 2013, Hollier ran for the Detroit City Council, and lost to Mary Sheffield.
 In 2014, Hollier ran in the Michigan House of Representatives 4th district Democratic primary, but lost to incumbent Rose Mary Robinson.
 He was elected to the Michigan Senate in 2018, and served as the sergeant-at-arms and parliamentarian of the Michigan Legislative Black Caucus.

 In 2022, he was a candidate for the Democratic nomination to represent Michigan's 13th congressional district in the House of Representatives.

 In the state legislature, Hollier's championed a successful resolution to replace the statue of Lewis Cass in the National Statuary Hall Collection with a statue of Coleman Young, the first Black mayor of Detroit.

-On December 02, 2022, Hollier was appointed director of the Michigan Veterans Affairs Agency by Gov. Gretchen Whitmer starting January 1, 2023.
+On December 2, 2022, Hollier was appointed director of the Michigan Veterans Affairs Agency by Gov. Gretchen Whitmer starting January 1, 2023.

+In October 2023, Hollier announced he would launch a primary challenge against incumbent Democrat Shri Thanedar for Michigan's 13th congressional district.
+However, Hollier was disqualified from the primary ballot in May 2024 for failing to secure enough valid voter petition signatures.